vishalrathour/voting-app/README.md

 then enter
 1. go to path which your project folder contain using cd commonds like

-like going for deskto -- cd de prsee tabs
+like going for deskto --
+cd de press tabs

 if you set path -- then type this commond for running app
 1. python database  -- inti for database